the-ahuja-lab/evolf-pipeline/README.md

 ## Pipeline Architecture

 The EvOlf pipeline is a modular, multi-stage workflow built on Nextflow.
-It parallelizes the heavy lifting of feature generation across multiple containers.
+It parallelises the heavy lifting of feature generation across multiple containers.

 ### 1\.
-Input Standardization (`PREPARE_INPUT`)
+Input Standardisation (`PREPARE_INPUT`)

   - Validates input CSV formats.
-  - Standardizes SMILES strings and checks for invalid characters.
+  - Standardises SMILES strings and checks for invalid characters.
   - Maps user-provided IDs or generates auto-incrementing IDs (`L1`, `R1`, `LR1`) to track interactions throughout the pipeline.

 ### 2\.
 Multi-Modal Featurization